basnijholt/adaptive-scheduler/README.md

 fnames = [f"data/{combo}" for combo in combos]
 ```

-Then you start a process that creates a job-script which runs the learners.
+Then you start a process that creates and submits as many job-scripts as there are learners.
 Like:
 ```python
 import adaptive_scheduler